donmstewart/vcluster/README.md

         extraConfig: config/vcluster/values.yaml
 ```

-In the example above the vlcuster name & namespace are set to the value of a bubdle parameter called `vcluster` shown
+In the example above the vlcuster name & namespace are set to the value of a bundle parameter called `vcluster` shown
 above as `"{{ bundle.parameters.vcluster }}"`.

 The following two parameters are needed to successfully create a new vcluster.